-Whether it is a problem-saturated story of anger, despair, trouble or hopelessness that dominates some young men's view of themselves (or others' views of them), there are always subordinated stories in the shadows (White, 2007).
-These may include stories of hopes for a better future, not hurting or harming others, or commonly 'I just want to finish high school!'
-Subordinated stories of young men's intentions and preferred ways of being can often be obscured by totalising descriptions such as 'oppositional, lazy, hardcore, troublemaker, behavioural student', etc. When adolescent males are referred to me there is a belief that 'their anger, defiance, laziness' is a reflection of their identity, and it is believed that the problem is 'internal' to their self.
+Whether it is a problem-saturated story of anger, despair, trouble or hopelessness that dominates a young man's view of himself (or others' views of him), there are always subordinated stories in the shadows (M. White, 2007).
+These may include stories of hopes for a better future, of not hurting or harming others, or, commonly, stories of just wanting to finish high school.
+But these subordinated stories of young men's intentions and preferred ways of being are often obscured by totalising descriptions of them as 'oppositional', 'lazy', 'troublemaking' or 'angry'.